 Guide to the Caribbean Leeward Islands

-By: Ted Barrett, Broadreach instructor High School Dive + Sail , Middle School, Scuba Diving, Sailing
+By: Ted Barrett, Broadreach instructor January 24, 2020 High School Adventures, Middle School, Scuba, Sailing

 My first Broadreach trip to the Leeward Islands is one I’ll never forget.
 I was completely blown away by the vivid colors – crystal blue waters, lush green rainforests and blinding white sand beaches.
 Each island is a unique link in the chain of the Leewards, containing amazing hidden gems.
 The key to finding these secret spots is to throw away your guide book, pack all your gear on a boat, grab some friends and go explore.
 Dive deep into the Caribbean Sea, climb to the highest peak of a volcano, anchor a boat in a forgotten bay and share a sunset with a wild monkey or two.

 Since I’ve been sailing and diving in the Caribbean for over twelve years, people always ask me about my favorite must-see spots in the Leewards.
 While you’ll inevitably discover your own on your visit, here’s a guide to my top five must-visit spots:

 Ile Fourche: Ile Fourche is an uninhabited island nestled between the islands of St. Barts and St. Martin, making it a great spot for beginning Broadreach’s advanced open water diver training.
 It’s a great anchorage in the Leeward Islands, and has one of the best diving spots on the south and west coasts.
 You’ll find a wide array of fish species, rays and turtles.
 Go ashore to spend the day hiking, exploring and climbing the peaks of the island.
 Be sure to hit a peak just before sunset to see the spectacular vistas of the Caribbean.